forta-network/docs/docs/contest3-oz.md

     The second vulnerability concerns the [UUPSUpgradeable](https://github.com/OpenZeppelin/openzeppelin-contracts/blob/release-v4.3/contracts/proxy/utils/UUPSUpgradeable.sol) contract.

-    By exploiting this vulnerability, an attacker could trigger a selfdestruct of a UUPS implementation contract, leaving a proxy contract permantently broken.
+    By exploiting this vulnerability, an attacker could trigger a selfdestruct of a UUPS implementation contract, leaving a proxy contract permanently broken.

     For a detailed description of the issue refer to the [post-mortem](https://forum.openzeppelin.com/t/uupsupgradeable-vulnerability-post-mortem/15680).